 Insurance Fairness and Transparency

-The AMA believes information about out-of-network benefits should be conveyed in clear, transparent, simple and accurate terms so that patients understand their rights and responsibilities.
+The AMA believes information about out-of-network coverage should be conveyed in transparent, simple and accurate terms so that patients understand their rights and responsibilities.

-Access the AMA's "Truth in Out-of-Network Healthcare Benefits Act" model legislation.
+Access the AMA's "Truth in Out-of-Network Healthcare Benefits Act" model act.

 Access NCOIL's "Healthcare Balance Billing Disclosure" model act

 Provider networks must contain sufficient numbers of contracted physicians and other health care providers in each specialty and geographic region to enable patients to obtain timely access to all necessary medical care from contracted providers.
 The AMA's issue brief on network adequacy outlines standards to be included in state legislation.